navy-linux/navylinux.org/content/wiki/contribute.md

 # How can I contribute?

 Navy Linux is always looking for interested folks to help out.
-We always need package maintainers, QA/Testers, bug triagers, marketing and documentation writers.
+We always need package maintainers, QA/Testers, bug triggers, marketing and documentation writers.
 You can help to improve the Navy Linux Project by sending merge requests to this repository. https://github.com/navy-linux/

 Thank you for your interest and help!